turper2024/cultural-mechanics/0000-culture-mechanics.guide.md

 - **Pluralism-as-definition:** lifted solidarity is defined by diverse ways of life or bounded institutions.
 Define it by the shared answer generator; plurality is one possible generated result.
+- **Branch-by-aesthetics:** warmth, sacredness, identity, religion, technical language, usefulness, current success, or current harm is used to classify a Culture Program.
+Apply the load-bearing defeat-condition test instead.
+- **Strategy-as-truth:** a Culture Strategy is treated as true or legitimate because it is reality-answerable, or a failed strategy is relabelled Pure-Ideology merely because it failed.
+- **Capture conflation:** neutral full slot occupancy, first-order recapture, Culture Program capture, ponerogenic capture, and actor-specific covert command are treated as one claim.
+Preserve their different meanings and evidence burdens; disagreement, slow change, low performance, self-attribution, or one metric is not sufficient by itself.
+- **Carrier--infrastructure collapse:** a program-level warning is used to punish human carriers, or “infrastructure-directed” is used to evade rights and due process.
+Map actual finance, formation, coordination, logistics, protection, and succession functions; require a causal nexus and proportionate review.
+- **Self-attribution erasure or inflation:** an actor's serious proclamation is redescribed away before analysis, or accepted as complete proof of cosmology, parent-program causation, collective agreement, or upstream command.
+Begin with credence about the actor's operative understanding, then discriminate.
+- **Enemy-label bootstrapping:** hostile nuclear vocabulary is treated as target self-description or Cultural-WMD diagnosis, or a false accusation is treated automatically as projection and confession.
+Source-separate the claims and require independent evidence.
+- **Secrecy absolutism:** a program is assumed either completely candid or completely invisible.
+Audit audiences and channels; fronts, codes, ritual, and compartmentalization can shift transmission while preserving the predicted scale/fidelity trade-off.
+- **Hazard-by-label:** a parent program is convicted or exonerated by its name, one descendant, or one preferred exemplar without the offspring, attribution, capture, denominator, jurisdiction, and state-burden analysis.
 - **Lifted-authority localization:** the bounded jurisdiction of parliament, a court, an office, a profession, or another representative is mistaken for a bounded lifted order.
 The meta-order universally constitutes and limits these